Sidney Castle: Professional and family life

 Professionally, Castle joined Henry Castle and Sons, his father's firm of ship breakers and timber merchants which operated on the River Thames at Baltic Wharf in central London, Woolwich and Charlton.
 The company's headquarters was at Millbank and it is likely that Castle was born here.
 Henry Castle and Sons was liquidated in 1904, and a new company, Castles Shipbreaking Ltd, established in 1906.
-Although Caatle may have worked for the company, he was not a shareholder or director and in 1911 left Kent to work as general manager at Hughes Bolckow, a ship breaking yard at Blyth on the River Tyne.
+Although Castle may have worked for the company, he was not a shareholder or director and in 1911 left Kent to work as general manager at Hughes Bolckow, a ship breaking yard at Blyth on the River Tyne.

 He moved to Plymouth and established his own ship breaking business towards the end of the First World War, specialising in the breaking up metal hulled ships.
 In 1924 incorporated his business as The Plymouth and Devonport Shipbreaking Company.
 The company was placed in receivership in 1930 and Castle worked for a ship breaking firm owned by William Ball, who had first worked alongside his father's firm, until his death.
 The firm took over the London-based business in 1933 and was renamed Castle's Shipbreaking Limited.

 Castle initially lived at Blackheath, and married Katherine Batho in 1888; the couple had three children.
 Their son, also named Sidney, was killed in the First World War whilst serving as a lieutenant in the 6th battalion of the Middlesex Regiment.
 After moving to Blyth, Castle developed a new relationship and a second son was born.

 A keen breeder of fox terriers, he was a member of the Fox Terrier Club, and served on its committee for over 30 years, and was a member The Kennel Club in the early 20th century and regularly judged at dog shows.
 He wrote two books about the breed, A Monograph of the Fox-terrier (1910) and Breeding Fox-terriers (1927).

 Castle died in 1937 at Plymstock in Devon aged 73.